ymer/scriptlist/README.md

 Contact: Veera (veera@biomed.au.dk) or Jonatan (jonatan.smp@gmail.com)
 <br><br>

+### GCTA - bivar-REML
+Split cases and controls to perform bivariate GCTA

+Contact: Thomas Als tda@biomed.au.dk
+<br><br>

+### PCA - EIGENsoft Rij projection
+Calculate PCA, including precise calculations of related individuals.
+(This is not the case in the standard Ricopili pipeline.)

+Contact: Thomas Als tda@biomed.au.dk
+<br><br>

+### OR_snp permutation
+Calculate a distribution of ORs when removing subsets of individuals of a specific size.

+Contact: Thomas Als tda@biomed.au.dk
+<br><br>

 ### Munge sumstats
 Takes an unprocessed GWAS sumstat file, performs QC and changes it to a standard format.